 The Victoria Hotel

-Ideally located atop a hill and boasting spectacular North Sea views, the historic 1897 Victoria Hotel exudes the character of its age.
-While its rooms and décor may reflect a bygone era—a bit too authentically, for some—the hotel has served many a traveler as the best available accommodation in town.
+Ideally located atop a hill and boasting spectacular North Sea views, the historical 1897 Victoria Hotel exudes the character of its age.
+While its un-air conditioned rooms and décor may reflect a bygone era—a bit too authentically, for some—the hotel has served many a traveler as the best available accommodation in town.
 The beer garden overlooks the sea, just one example of its casual and relaxed atmosphere.
 Enjoy a cold local ale here or wander inside for hearty pub fare at the welcoming Sea View Restaurant.

 |11 meals: 8 breakfasts and 3 dinners|